DanzzAraAra/kuroneko-bot-wa/README.md

 - **Auto Load Plugins:** Simply drop your `.js` files into the `plugins/` directory, and the bot will load them dynamically without needing a restart!
 - **MongoDB Integration:** Fast, reliable, and scalable database for saving user data, limits, premium statuses, and group configurations.
 - **API Sylvatica Powered:** All commands (AI, Downloaders, Search, etc.) are integrated with the Sylvatica API for maximum efficiency.
-- **Group Protection:** Advanced group management including Anti-Link, AntiBot, Antitagsw AntiToxic, and AntiNSFW.
+- **Group Protection:** Advanced group management including AntiLink, AntiBot, Antitagsw AntiToxic, and AntiNSFW.

 ---